webix-hub/docs/data/helpers/top_ten_helpers.md

 {{note
-All Webix helpers are listed in the related  of [API Reference section](api/refs/common_helpers.md).
+All Webix helpers are listed in the related [API Reference section](api/refs/common_helpers.md).
 }}

 @complexity:2